Coffee-Code-Belfast/Coffee-Code_006/README.md

 Some things to think about
 What is battleships

-Resources to help with Battleships
+Resources to help with Battleships:
-Link to battleships colab (currently in progress)
+* Link to battleships colab (currently in progress)